cap-js/docs/guides/databases.md

 </div>

-The **filenames** are expected to match fully-qualified names of respective entitiy definitions in your CDS models, optionally using a dash `-` instead of a dot `.` for cosmetic reasons.
+The **filenames** are expected to match fully-qualified names of respective entity definitions in your CDS models, optionally using a dash `-` instead of a dot `.` for cosmetic reasons.

 ### Using `.csv` Files

 <div markdown="1" class="impl node">

 The **content** of these files are standard CSV content with the column titles corresponding to declared element names like that:

 ::: code-group